jbkieffer/data-cleaning/cleaning-or.md

 ## Consolidate Terms

 We can also use OpenRefine's facets to consolidate terms.
-We are going to replace the EN abbreviation for `Language` with the full term English.
-We will not fill in cells where `Language` data is missing.
+We are going to replace the term "English" in the `Language` column with the abbreviation "EN".

 If you haven't already done so, remove all facets from previous steps.